Want to jump straight to the answer? Here are the 6 types of hosting and best web host for each type:

-If you’re starting a new website for the first time, it’s normal to have some questions about what web hosting is and how it works.
-You definitely want to learn about the different types of web hosting so you can figure out which option is the best for your website.
+If you’re starting out, you should learn about the different types of web hosting.
+That way you can figure out which option is the best for your website.

-Some of you might be unhappy with your current web hosting situation, so you’re looking to switch to another type.
+Some of you might be unhappy with your current web hosting situation, so you’re looking to switch.
 That’s what brought you to this page.

 What is Web Hosting?